aspeckt-112/SaucyRegistrations/README.md

 }
 ```

-Doing that will register a concrete instance of `IncludedServiceWithScopeOverride` with the container, but it won't register it as an `IService`.
+Doing that will register a concrete instance of `IncludedServiceWithScopeOverride` with the container, it won't register it as an `IService`.

 ## Support for generics?